ksu-cis300-master/Homework-5-F23-TravelingSalesperson-Instructions/index.md

 ## 5. Software Architecture

-The following class diagram shows the architecture of the program:
+The following class diagram shows the software architecture of the program:

 ![The software architecture](ClassDiagram.png)

-The **UserInterface** and **DrawingCanvas** classes are the same as for Homework 3.
+The **UserInterface** and **DrawingCanvas** classes are the same as for Homework 3 - you will not need to modify them.
 The **TreeNode** class implements a single immutable node of the state space tree.
 The **CircuitFinder** class is used for the same purpose as for Homework 3; however, the **FindShortestCircuit** method will implement the branch and bound algorithm, and much of the logic from the **FinishShortestCircuit** method will be moved to the **TreeNode** class.

 ## 6. Coding Requirements

 In what follows, we give specific coding requirements for the **TreeNode** and **CircuitFinder** classes.
 The names of most of your fields, properties, and methods don't need to match those shown in the diagram, as long as they follow the [style requirements](https://cis300.cs.ksu.edu/appendix/style/).
-In order for the unit test code to work, however, the **public** methods in the **CircuitFinder** and **TreeNode** classes must have the names shown in the diagram.
+In order for the unit test code to work, however, the **public** properties and methods in the **CircuitFinder** and **TreeNode** classes must have the names shown in the diagram.
 In some cases, you are required to break the code into additional **private** methods that are not described.
 In deciding what code to put into other methods, consider how you can use additional methods to avoid duplicating code or to shorten what would otherwise be a long method.

 While most of the coding requirements for the **CircuitFinder** class are described in [Section 6.2.
 The CircuitFinder Class](#62-the-circuitfinder-class), we'll mention here that you will need to add to that class a **public static readonly int** field defining the minimum number of points (3) through which a circuit can be found.
 Use this constant in both the **CircuitFinder** class and the **TreeNode** class to avoid using the literal 3.